rene051/GitHubApp/README.md

 This application serves for searching GitHub repositories.

-Project is written in Kotlin programing language using MVP pattern.
-It also uses aditional libraries like Koin and Retrofit 2.
+Project is written in Kotlin programing language using MVVM pattern.
+It also uses additional libraries like Koin, Retrofit 2, Coroutines.

 For usage download repository and start it as any other project via Android Studio.